dotnet/docs/docs/architecture/cloud-native/communication-patterns.md

 ---
 # Cloud-native communication patterns

-When constructing a cloud native system, communication among services is a significant design decision.
-For example, how do front-end client applications communicate with a microservices backend?
+When constructing a cloud native system, communication across services is a significant design decision.
+For example, how does a front-end client application communicate with a microservices backend?
 And how do backend microservices communicate with each other?
 What are the principles, patterns, and best practices to consider when implementing communication in cloud-native applications?

-> Microservices in cloud native apps communicate with each other through the use of APIs (and REST calls) and messaging technologies.

-[.NET Microservices: Architecture for Containerized .NET Applications](https://docs.microsoft.com/dotnet/standard/microservices-architecture/) is a free guidance eBook from Microsoft.
-It provides a wealth of coverage on communication patterns for microservice applications.
-In this chapter, we provide a high-level overview of these patterns along with implementation options available in the Azure cloud.

 ## Communication considerations

-In a monolithic application, functionality is typically implemented in a single code base.
-The codebase executes in a single process sharing the same executable space within the operating system.
-This approach has performance advantages as everything runs together in shared memory, but results in tightly coupled code that becomes difficult to maintain, evolve, and scale.
+In a traditional monolithic application, functionality is implemented in a single code base.
+The code executes in the same executable space (process) within the operating system.
+This approach can have performance advantages as everything runs together in shared memory, but results in tightly coupled code that becomes difficult to maintain, evolve, and scale.

 Cloud-native systems implement a microservice-based architecture with many small, independent services.
-Each service runs in a separate process, typically deployed in a container running inside a *cluster*.
+Each service executes in a separate process and is typically deployed in a container that runs inside a *cluster*.

 A cluster represents a pool of virtual machines that are federated together to form a highly available environment.
 They're managed with an orchestration tool, which is responsible for deploying and managing the containerized microservices.
 Figure 4-1 shows a Kubernetes cluster deployed in the Azure cloud with the fully managed [Azure Kubernetes Services](https://docs.microsoft.com/azure/aks/intro-kubernetes).